-Safety behaviours are any ‘strategy’ or set of behavioural activities that are ‘deployed’ to keep a person ‘safe’.
+Safety behaviours are any ‘strategy’ or set of behavioural activities that you perform in order to keep yourself ‘safe’.

-The problem with safety behaviours is that in almost all cases, the outcome is an INCREASE in the level of anxiety and stress rather than a reduction, which is the main reason that people ‘deploy’ them in the first place.
+The problem with safety behaviours is that in almost all cases, the outcome is an INCREASE in the level of anxiety and stress rather than a reduction, which is the main reason we use them in the first place.

-In this sense, safety behaviours are paradoxical in that you get the opposite of what you planned for!
+In this sense, safety behaviours are paradoxical in that you get the opposite of what you plan for!

 The solution to the problem IS the problem!

-Yes, that’s right.
-In the vast majority of cases it is the conscious effort that goes into avoiding any particular problem or situation that creates the anxiety rather than the situation you are avoiding.
+In the vast majority of cases it is the conscious effort that goes into avoiding any particular problem or situation that creates your feelings of anxiety rather than the situation you are avoiding.

 The more time and effort you spend avoiding the unpalatable situation, the more likely you are to experience raised level of anxiety and stress.

 Emetophobia is the fear of vomiting or being sick and ’causes’ the sufferer to develop very high levels of anxiety in situations where they believe that the risk of feeling nauseous will increase.

 These types of situations will frequently involve things like:

 - Avoiding pubs because drunk people are often sick.